 Then, enter your keyword (don’t worry about Google’s recommendations, you can add more later) and set your bid to $3.00.

 Awesome, now all that’s missing is the ad.

 So, what does it take to write a great Google ad?
 A few things.

 Be precise.
 You don’t have a lot of room to express yourself.
 So, be short and sweet.

 Having a unique value proposition (UVP) helps.
 It’s a one-sentence description of the benefits for your customers.

 “You get fresh, hot pizza, delivered to you in under 30 minutes – or it’s free!”

 (Image source: ConversionXL)

-What more could you want out of ordering pizza?
-Fast delivery and it’s still warm when you get it.
+What more could you want when ordering pizza?
+Fast delivery and it’s still hot when you get it.

 Capitalize on that.